karolinkas/taking-trains/README.md

 The purpose of this problem is to help the railroad provide its customers with information about the routes.
 In particular, you will compute the distance along a certain route, the number of different routes between two towns, and the shortest route between two towns.

+# Assumptions:
+I am assuming this should be scalable and is an application that should not only be there for the purpose of solving is exercise, therefore
+I rather assign object properties dynamically rather than hardcoding things.

 # Approach:

 I decided to solve this assignment using Node which allows me to easily turn the program into a web service in the future that can inform users about optimised train connections.